What is the most important tool in a woodshop

 The Real Answer

 The most important tool is whatever lets you make accurate, consistent cuts.
 For most people starting out, that’s a good combination square and a sharp pencil.
-You can work around limited power tools if your layout is accurate.
+Seriously.
+You can work around limited power tools if your layout is dead-on accurate.

 If You’re Starting From Nothing